 Before beginning the installation procedure, check to see that DECnet Phase IV, DECnet Plus or TCP/IP and the OpenVMS Queue Manager are running.
+Network software is not required if you are on a standalone system and you will not be using the GUI.
 To see if these processes are active on your system, enter the following command: